 This LSI has an on-chip Ethernet controller (EtherC) conforming to the Ethernet or the IEEE802.3 MAC (Media Access Control) layer standard.
 Connecting a physical-layer LSI (PHY-LSI) complying with this standard enables the Ethernet controller (EtherC) to perform transmission and reception of Ethernet/IEEE802.3 frames.
-The LSI has two MAC layer interface ports (hereafter referred to as port 0 and port 1), both of which can be made to perform transmission and reception independently.
-This Ethernet controller also has an on-chip TSU (Transfer Switching Unit) which controls transferring, allowing mutual transfer of data between MAC layer controllers of ports 0 and 1.
-This TSU has a 32-entry CAM (Content Addressable Memory) and two external CAM interface input pins for determining whether to receive or transfer packets input to both Ethernet controllers.
-The TSU also has a total 6-kbyte transfer FIFO for retaining packets to be transferred, allowing allocation of transfer FIFO capacity to be set freely for the transfer conditions of port 0 to 1 and port 1 to 0.
+The LSI has one MAC layer interface port which can be made to perform transmission and reception independently.
 The Ethernet controller is connected to the Ethernet Direct Memory Access Controller (E-DMAC) for Ethernet controller inside the LSI, and carries out high-speed data transfer to and from the memory.